cordphelps/ampelos/README.md

 <img src="ampelos_files/figure-gfm/insectPop-1.png" width="50%" /><img src="ampelos_files/figure-gfm/insectPop-2.png" width="50%" />

-### describe the ‘big picture’ of the crab spider data by time and transect.
-Are there seasonal patterns?
+### paint the ‘big picture’ of the crab spider data by time and transect.

-#### yes, a visual inspection of the data suggests a seasonal break after week 25 and another break after week 31.
+#### observation: a visual inspection of the data suggests a seasonal break in crab spider populations initially after week 25 and another break after week 31.

+#### observation: trapped crab spiders are more numerous at the end of the day than they are at the end of the night.

     ## Warning: filter_() is deprecated.
     ## Please use filter() instead